anasmansouri/data_logger_server/README.md

 3 - we will wait for 31 seconds to wait for the celery server to read the first value from the two slaves , because we are reading values every 15 seconds
 4 - it will show the values readen from the two slaves .

+Note : if you have any problem with the modul django-rest-swagger . you have to install manually with this command
+	pip3 install django-rest-swagger